josiprezic/console-memory-game/README.md

 Console Memory Game
 =================
 Mini console memory game created in 1st year of studies as part of "Programming2" course.
-This game demostrates some fundamental operations related to memory allocation/deallocation, string manipulation, usage of "ctime" and "random" library in C++ programming language.
+This game demostrates some fundamental operations related to memory allocation/deallocation, string manipulation, usage of "ctime" and "random" libraries in C++ programming language.
 Tools used: Visual Studio IDE

 Screenshots provided below.